-Join Joseph LeBlanc for an in-depth discussion in this video Installing Composer, part of Up and Running with PHP: PEAR, PECL, and Composer.
+Join Joseph LeBlanc for an in-depth discussion in this video Installing Composer, part of PHP: PEAR, PECL, and Composer.

 Composer's distributed separately from PHP as a stand-alone executable FAR file.
 Let's install this file and put it in one of our command line paths.
 Before downloading Composer make sure you have Apache, MySQL and PHP set up on your computer.
 I've set up Apache, MySQL, and PHP according to the directions in Installing Apache, MySQL and PHO with David Gassner.
 Specifically, I went to chapter two, and watched, activating Apache on Mountain Lion, and also, activating PHP on Mac OS X.

 With PHP and Apache ready to go, let's install composer.
 Go to getcomposer.org and click Download.
 There are two terminal commands presented for installing composer.
 The first one is based on curl and the second one is based on some PHP code.
 Let's see if we have curl installed.
 We do have curl installed, so we can use curl.
 Copy this inside a line, and then Paste it into terminal.
 This is going to download in installer's script and then feed it through PHP.

 The composer and installer scripts checks our PHP installation to make sure that everything is ready to go, if there are any problems its going to alert us.
 In this case, we have a problem we need to add detect unicode equals off to the end of our PHP INI file, so lets do that now.
 Type in sudo, and then pico, which is a text editor, and then Copy the path to the php.ini file.
 Paste that in, and then Copy the PHP INI setting.